Kolešovice: Etymology

 The name is derived from the personal name Koleš, meaning "the village of Koleš's people".

 Geography

 Kolešovice is located about 9 km northwest of Rakovník and 52 km west of Prague.
 It lies in an agricultural landscape in the Rakovník Uplands.
 The highest point is at 435 m above sea level.
-The Kolešovický Stream flows through the municipality.
+The stream Kolešovický potok flows through the municipality.

 History

 The first written mention of Kolešovice is from 1318.
 The most notable owners of the village were the Kolowrat family, who held it from 1375 to 1541, and the Wallis family, who bought the estate in 1720 and owned it until 1945.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The local fortress from the 14th century was rebuilt into a Renaissance residence in the mid-16th century, but it burned down in 1707.
-In 1724, a new aristocrastic residence, today called Old Castle, was built.
-The New Castle was built next to it after 1744.
-Today the pseudo-Renaissance buildings houses a retirement home.
+In 1724, a new aristocratic residence, today called Starý zámek ('old castle'), was built.
+The castle Nový zámek ('new castle') was built next to it after 1744.
+Today it has a pseudo-Renaissance form.
+Today the Kolešovice Castle houses a retirement home.

 The Church of Saints Peter and Paul is the second landmark of Kolešovice.
 It was first mentioned in 1352.
 The current Baroque church was built in 1706–1708.